mitsumoristudio/Industrial_manage/README.md

-# Industrials Construction Project Management
+# Industrials- Construction Project Management

 The Digital Blueprint for project succcess.
 Reduce complication by simplify book keeping of construction projects.